itayYaakov/AnomalyDetectionWebAPP/README.md

 ![alt text](https://github.com/eladoni1/Pictures-for-WebAPP-Anomaly-Detector/blob/main/historyReport.PNG?raw=true)

+1) **The reports' history**
-1) The reports' history - can be seen on the lower-left side of the web app.
+can be seen on the lower-left side of the web app.
 This will be kept up-to-date with any report we might add, and we can traverse between the old and new reports at any given moment.
 It provides the follows :

  - **Time stamp** - when did the analysis occur, and the time the server finished calculating its response.